nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 Yeah.
 Yeah.
 Alright.
 Also, something I think you both of you would know, since, we have Ben on mission together is one of Rurik's items, allows him to essentially walk around seemingly unarmed and although he is basically always armed and armored.
 And so he just looks like he's in some street clothes, and probably some actual street street clothes.

 Okay.
 Perfect.
-So, Demler, what is your general disposition?
+So, Demlor, what is your general disposition?
 How are you coming into how are you coming into this this meeting?
 I'm assuming based on our history, commendations from the king, that I've I have been in these parts before.

 So it's not like I'm unfamiliar with the the surroundings of the environment.
 Otherwise, a little off put by the suddenness and apparent secrecy of the the summons and all that good jazz.
 There's a certain level of discomfort, I guess.
-And, so, you know, fairly somber face until I see Rurik stumble in, and then you'll see Dimler give a good little chuckle and, None of the, what might be typical floating iron, none of none of those immaterial substances.
+And, so, you know, fairly somber face until I see Rurik stumble in, and then you'll see Demlor give a good little chuckle and, None of the, what might be typical floating iron, none of none of those immaterial substances.
 Nothing, you know, on display there at all.

 Okay.
 So just, Alright.
 Trying to keep the tears from staining my eyeballs and cheeks Okay.
 As it appears on crying through cat claws.
 Alright.

-And, Hurgen, how do you contact yourself in as you walk through the door?
+And, Hurgan, how do you contact yourself in as you walk through the door?
 I'm pretty stoic, I imagine.
 Honor the king with the head head bow.
 Was it the queen that was there too?
 Who's the lady again?

 I So she's the spy pictures.
 The spy master?
 Okay.
 Oh, this is Honor the king.
 Spell.

 Black there?
 Okay.
 Him leery eye, if you Okay.
 Can you hear me?
 But honor and stand there and kind of and say shield Rurik, but kinda stand in front of the king's view to him, I guess, to to shield him and maybe prop him up a little bit.

 You just to make sure that he doesn't look too completely drunk.
 Right.
 It'll make it harder to see when he falls over because he passed out.
 After after Hargan walks through the door and does does what he does, the king stands to his feet and the rest of the, the rest of the council stands with him.
-And he says, Demlure, Rurik, and her again, I'm glad that I I'm glad to see you again.
+And he says, Demlor, Rurik, and her again, I'm glad that I I'm glad to see you again.

 Please have a seat.
 And he motions to three open chairs at the table.
 And then yep.
 Yep.
 Just sit down.